yabhq/flightdeck/README.md

 Suppose you wish to add support for login, logout and token refreshing for a hypothetical "customer" user type.

-Simply extend the `FlightAuthController` class as follows:
+Simply extend the FlightDeck `AuthController` class as follows:

 ```php
 <?php